Can You Save Browning Arborvitae? Preventive Action Plan

 How Can You Save Browning Arborvitae That’s Affected Badly

-Firstly, you might be asking yourself why is my arborvitae turning brown in summer?
+Firstly, you might be asking yourself why is my arborvitae turning brown in summer.
 Secondly, you could be wondering how to make it green if it has already gone almost brown.

-• If latter is your reason, you might notice brown needles on the arborvitae trees, consider it a normal occurrence if they appear after a cold, dry winter preceded by a dry summer.
+• If the latter is your reason, you might notice brown needles on the arborvitae trees, consider it a normal occurrence if they appear after a cold, dry winter preceded by a dry summer.
 Dry summer might be the cause of trees turning brown.
 Being a natural process, we cannot do much about this.
 Just wait for the next season for some new green foliage.

 • Green needles may come on top of brown ones if your plant is alive and healthy from the inside.
 So, do not prune or cut the branches until a professional advisor asks you to do so.